leonaponce/Gator-Grill-Customer-Feedback-Survey/README.md

 -#15: Inside the form element, I am presented with a textarea at the end for additional comments.<br><br>
 -#16: Inside the form element, I am presented with a button with id="submit" to submit all my inputs.<br><br>

 **Please note I am concerned with the confusion between #7 and #10!
-I am also unsure about overall quality of code if t can be improved.
-Thank you!
+I am also unsure about overall quality of code and redundancies.
+Thank you for helping me clean up my code!